AAdaM at SemEval-2024 Task 1: Augmentation and Adaptation for Multilingual Semantic Textual Relatedness: Pre-training Data Collection

 \section{Pre-training Data Collection}

-To pre-train language adapters, we collect open-source corpora from the Leipzig Corpus Collection and use the recent data derived from news and wikipedia domains.
+To pre-train language adapters, we collect open-source corpora from the Leipzig Corpus Collection and use the recent data derived from news and Wikipedia domains.
 Data statistics are shown Table~\ref{tab:leipzig}.
-As the SemRel data spans over diverse domains, there is a potential rish of domain mismatch between the pre-training data and task data, which needs a further investigation.
+As the SemRel data spans diverse domains, there is a potential risk of domain mismatch between the pre-training data and task data, which needs further investigation.